diegoami/DA_ML_Capstone/solutions.md

 * Loads the model created in the previous step
 * Walks through all the images in the dataset, one by one, and retrieve the predicted label
 * Print average accuracy, a classification report based on discrepancies, and a confusion matrix
-* Save discrepancies in a _misclassified_ file, that can be used later in a preprocessing step

 ### MISCLASSIFIED IMAGES

-I found out that there were images in the training / validation set that were misclassified, therefore I thought about correcting the dataset

-For this, I use a list of images that were misclassified (_misclassified.json_) produced by the script _verify_model.py_ .
-Using a small GUI tool,  _sel_image.py_ I can go through  images that have a very high probability of being classified wrongly, and save the images where I reject the expected label for the predicted one under _rejected.json_.
-These files are used then everywhere when I train or evaluate a model from locally saved datasets, to move files to their correct label directories.
+I found out that there were images in the training / validation set that were misclassified, therefore I thought about correcting the dataset using a GUI.
+It would have gone through  images that have a very high probability of being classified wrongly, and save the images where I reject the expected label for the predicted one under _rejected.json_.
+I dropped this approach and it turned out require a lot of overhead and was error-prone

-Although this led to even better accuracy, I decided to drop this approach, as it turned out that models produced on a "corrected" dataset gave worse results when used to split videos in scenes

 ### PREDICTOR